Pavel Borodin

 Pavel Pavlovich Borodin (Павел Павлович Бородин; born 25 October 1946) is a Russian official and politician.
-He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.
+He holds the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

+Early life and education
-Borodin was born in the town of Shakhunya, near the city of Nizhny (Formerly known as Gorky during Soviet times) in the Nizhny Novgorod Region.

-Shortly after his birth, the family moved to the city of Kyzyl in the Tuva Region, which is situated in the far south of Siberia.
+Borodin was born in the town of Shakhunya, near the city of Nizhny Novgorod (formerly known as Gorky during the Soviet period), in the Nizhny Novgorod Region.
+Shortly after his birth, the family moved to the city of Kyzyl in the Tuva Region, which lies in the far south of Siberia.

+Career

-From 1993 to 1998, he was Head of the Presidential Property Management Department of the Russian Federation.
-His deputy and successor in this position was Vladimir Putin.
-According to the investigative journalist Jake Bernstein (2019), in that role Borodin signed a contract with a Swiss to renovate the Grand Kremlin Palace.
-Other contracts followed, as well as around $30 million on kickbacks that Borodin distributed to friends and fellow officials, including to then-president Boris Yeltsin (p.
+From 1993 to 1998, he served as Head of the Presidential Property Management Department of the Russian Federation.
+His deputy and eventual successor in this post was Vladimir Putin.
+According to investigative journalist Jake Bernstein (2019), Borodin, while in office, signed a contract with a Swiss firm to renovate the Grand Kremlin Palace.
+Further contracts followed, together with roughly $30 million in kickbacks that Borodin distributed to friends and fellow officials, among them then‑president Boris Yeltsin (p.
 92).

-From 1998 to 2000, he became a member of the Interdepartmental Commission of the Security Council on Economic Security.
+Between 1998 and 2000, he was a member of the Interdepartmental Commission of the Security Council on Economic Security.

-From 2000 to 2011, he was the State Secretary of the Union of Russia and Belarus.
+From 2000 to 2011, he served as State Secretary of the Union of Russia and Belarus.

-In 2001, he was arrested in New York for money-laundering.
-Later, he was released on bond of five million Swiss francs.
-In 2002, his case was closed and the bond was returned while further details are not disclosed.
+In 2001, he was arrested in New York on charges of money laundering.
+He was subsequently released on bail of five million Swiss francs.
+The case was closed in 2002 and the bail was returned; further details have not been disclosed.